SkyrimScripting/SKSE_Template_SKSE_Events/README.md

 ## What does it do?

-It writes to a log file whenever an SKSE "message" is sent telling the plugin about a system event.
+It writes to a log file whenever an SKSE "message" is sent telling the plugin about an SKSE event.

 Events include things like:
 - all SKSE plugins have loaded